UniMath/agda-unimath/src/metric-spaces/elements-at-bounded-distance-metric-spaces.lagda.md

   {l1 l2 : Level} (A : Metric-Space l1 l2)
   where

-  is-equivalence-relation-is-element-at-bounded-dist-Metric-Space :
+  is-equivalence-relation-bounded-dist-Metric-Space :
-    is-equivalence-relation (is-element-at-bounded-dist-prop-Metric-Space A)
+    is-equivalence-relation (bounded-dist-prop-Metric-Space A)
-  is-equivalence-relation-is-element-at-bounded-dist-Metric-Space =
+  is-equivalence-relation-bounded-dist-Metric-Space =
+    ( refl-bounded-dist-Metric-Space A) ,
+    ( symmetric-bounded-dist-Metric-Space A) ,
+    ( transitive-bounded-dist-Metric A)

+  equivalence-relation-bounded-dist-Metric-Space :
+    equivalence-relation l2 (type-Metric-Space A) equivalence-relation-bounded-dist-Metric-Space =
+    ( bounded-dist-prop-Metric-Space A) ,
-    ( refl-is-element-at-bounded-dist-Metric-Space A) ,
+    ( refl-bounded-dist-Metric-Space A) ,
-    ( symmetric-is-element-at-bounded-dist-Metric-Space A) ,
+    ( symmetric-bounded-dist-Metric-Space A) ,
-    ( transitive-is-element-at-bounded-dist-Metric A)
+    ( transitive-bounded-dist-Metric A)
 ```

 ## See also